New security holes open as employees return to the office

 When employees were in the office, updates were installed when they turned on their systems.
 Since many have not been remote for months, a backlog now exists.

 IT pushed out the changes, but because no one turned on the dormant desktops or initiated installation and performed the required restart, they were not installed.
 Also, returning employees may take shortcuts and turn off updates because they slow other applications.
 Or they delay installing updates altogether.

 So how do you safeguard corporate information knowing that some employees will skip the critical step of updating their desktop upon returning to work?

 The burden may need to shift to IT staff to check desktops before staff return on site, even if it’s just for a day.
 All this requires keeping IT informed of when staff will be working onsite so they can ensure that updates are made to the dormant desktop and the system is secure.
 Only then will a company know that long-dormant desktop systems are secure and not a conduit for cyberattack.

-Denis Savage, VP of Operations at NFINIT, is responsible for operational support across the company’s entire IT space and leads cloud, disaster recovery, and network practices.
+Denis is responsible for operational support across the company’s entire IT space.